Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 2. Bus to Craigmillar Castle

-From the battlements of Edinburgh’s often-overlooked second castle, three miles from the centre, there are great views of the city.
-Some of the atmospheric ruined halls and towers date back to the 14th-century.
+From the battlements of Edinburgh’s often-overlooked second castle, three miles from the centre, there are great views of the city, like the one at the start of this feature.
+Once home to Mary, Queen of Scots, some of the atmospheric ruined halls and towers date back to the 14th-century.

-- New tarmac paths through woods and fields towards the castle (about half a mile) have made this suburban attraction beautifully accessible.
+- New tarmac paths through woods and fields towards the castle (about half a mile) have made this castle beautifully accessible.

-- From stop NC on Edinburgh’s North Bridge, catch bus 14 or 30.
-Get off, after about 20 minutes, in Craigmillar; walk up Craigmillar Castle Road and keep straight.
+- There are lots of buses stopping nearby.
+Here’s one way to get there: from stop NC on Edinburgh’s North Bridge, catch bus 14 or 30.
+Get off, after about 20 minutes, at Craigmillar Castle Road and walk.
+See map below.

-- As at many other Historic Environment Scotland castles, there is no café, but there are loos and you can get a hot drink from the little gift shop for the journey back.
+- As at many other Historic Environment Scotland castles, there is no café, but there are loos and you can get a hot drink from the little gift shop.

 3. Train to the Forth Bridge and beyond